HCS Score

 Those reserves include cash, cash equivalents, treasury products, short-term financial instruments, and other reserve assets.

-The idea is straightforward — the reserves support the value of USDT and maintain its price stability.
+The idea is straightforward.
+The reserves support the value of USDT and maintain its price stability.
 But what those reserves actually consist of is exactly where the Sharia problem begins.

 USDT became the dominant stablecoin because it solves a real problem.
 Crypto markets are volatile.
 Moving in and out of Bitcoin or Ethereum every time you want to protect value is slow and expensive.